varsha100701/varsha100701/README.md

 **👀 Who am I?**

-Currently I'm pursuing my B.tech(CSE) from Sikkim Manipal Institute of Technology with a interest in programming in C, C++, Python and Web designing.
+ I completed  my B.tech(CSE) from Sikkim Manipal Institute of Technology.
+I have interest in programming in C, C++, Python and Web designing.

 - Quick Learner , highly engaged, passionate.
 - Self-motivation , an initiative with a high level of energy.